prideven/DataMining/README.md

 - > Filled missing values
 - > converted float values to integers values for easier calulation using floor method.

+### Used seaborn and matlab to plot vizualization of the data.
 ### After cleaning the data, used the data to train and test a model.
 ### Predictied the model accuracy using decesion tree.
 ### Acheived an acuuracy of 98 percent.